DataDog/integrations-core/zk/README.md

 To configure this check for an Agent running on a host:

-1. Edit the `zk.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][4] to start collecting your Zookeeper [metrics](#metric-collection) and [logs](#log-collection).
+1. Edit the `zk.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][4] to start collecting your ZooKeeper [metrics](#metric-collection) and [logs](#log-collection).
    See the [sample zk.d/conf.yaml][5] for all available configuration options.

 2. [Restart the Agent][6].

 #### Enabling SSL

-Zookeeper 3.5 introduced the ability to use SSL authentication.
-For information about setting up SSL with Zookeeper, see the [Zookeeper SSL User Guide][13].
+ZooKeeper 3.5 introduced the ability to use SSL authentication.
+For information about setting up SSL with ZooKeeper, see the [ZooKeeper SSL User Guide][13].

-After you have Zookeeper set up with SSL, you can also configure the Datadog Agent to connect to Zookeeper using SSL.
+After you have ZooKeeper set up with SSL, you can also configure the Datadog Agent to connect to ZooKeeper using SSL.
 If you already have authentication set up using JKS files, follow the steps below to convert them to PEM files for TLS/SSL configuration.

 The following example commands assume that your JKS `truststore` and `keystore` files are called: